dagronf/DSFQuickActionBar/README.md

    /// CALLBACKS

-   // Get all the identifiers for the actions that 'match' the term func quickActionBar(_: DSFQuickActionBar, identifiersForSearchTerm term: String) -> [DSFQuickActionBar.ItemIdentifier] {
+   // Get all the identifiers for the actions that 'match' the term func quickActionBar(_: DSFQuickActionBar, identifiersForSearchTerm searchTerm: String) -> [DSFQuickActionBar.ItemIdentifier] {
       return self.actions
          .filter { $0.userPresenting.localizedCaseInsensitiveContains(term) }
          .sorted(by: { a, b in a.userPresenting < b.userPresenting })